Asgaros/asgaros-forum/readme.txt

 * Added: asgarosforum_before_delete_topic hook
 * Added: asgarosforum_after_delete_post hook
 * Added: asgarosforum_after_delete_topic hook
-* Fixed: Huge performance drops when the forum contains a lot of posts/topics
+* Fixed: Huge performance drops when the forum has a lot of posts/topics
 * Fixed: Prevent creation of hidden content
-* Fixed: Broken and missing links when names of uploaded files contains special characters
+* Fixed: Broken/missing links when the filename of uploads contains special characters
-* Fixed: Do not try to generate thumbnails for uploaded pdf files
+* Fixed: Do not try to generate thumbnails for pdf uploads
 * Fixed: Dont show HTML-entities in the subject of notification mails
 * Changed: Indent subforums in forums-list when moving topics
 * Changed: Minor design changes